VirtoCommerce/vc-content/pages/docs/lessons/lesson3.md

 ## Summary

 Use this guide to create a custom module for Virto Commerce Platform Manager.
-As an example, the created module will manage customer reviews.
+As an example, in the new module will create API for manage customer reviews for products: create, update, delete, search customer reviews.
 Hereinafter, this module will be called as "Customer Reviews" module.

 After completing this lesson, you can create a module that contains:

 * module API for create, delete, update and search customer reviews;
 * test project for testing module API.